MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ##### Recommendations

-- Enable guest management and install Azure extensions after your private cloud is enabled by Azure Arc.
+- Enable guest management and install Azure extensions after your private cloud is enabled by Azure Arc for servers or Azure Arc for Azure VMware Solution (preview).
 - Install extra agents to collect data to enable guest management and monitoring on Azure VMware Solution guest VMs.

 ## Implement security monitoring